Grievance Procedures for the Professional Staffs (Librarians, Researchers, and Specialists)

 This procedure consists of two steps: a relatively informal attempt by Grievant, Respondent and their immediate supervisors to resolve the problem and, if this is not successful, a formal review by the appropriate professional staff committee, which makes a recommendation to the Dean of the Faculty.

 1.1 Step I: Internal review

 A complaint that mainly concerns salary, reappointment and/or promotion should first be taken up with the staff member’s supervisor and then (or initially if more appropriate) with the Department Chair, Program Director, Associate University Librarian or Art Museum Director for information, explanation and discussion.
 If the Grievant’s complaint is not resolved to his/her satisfaction, the Grievant may request a review of the complaint by the Library Committee on Committees and Elections (CCE) or the Committee on Appointments and Advancements for the Professional Researchers and Professional Specialists (C/7), as appropriate (collectively referred to as the “Committee”).
-The Grievant initiates the review by submitting a written statement of his/her grievance to the Associate Dean of the Faculty with responsibility for the professional staff within five days of the termination of discussions with the Grievant’s supervisor (or others) referenced above.
+The Grievant initiates the review by submitting a written statement of his/her grievance to the Assistant Dean of the Faculty with responsibility for the professional staff within five days of the termination of discussions with the Grievant’s supervisor (or others) referenced above.
 A copy of the statement should be submitted at the same time to the Grievant’s supervisor.
-Within ten working days of receiving the request for review, the Associate Dean should arrange for the appropriate Committee to meet to review the complaint
+Within ten working days of receiving the request for review, the Assistant Dean should arrange for the appropriate Committee to meet to review the complaint

 1.2 Step II: Committee review